 Like Beer Bread, Cottage Cheese Dill Bread is the kind of loaf you bake up a few hours before a meal.
-It’s a quick bread, so there’s no rising time.
-And if you have cottage cheese in the refrigerator there’s a good chance you have all the other ingredients as well.
+It's a quick bread recipe with no yeast, so there's no rising time.
+And if you have cottage cheese in the refrigerator there's a good chance you have all the other ingredients as well.

 - 1 teaspoon baking powder

 - ½ cup cottage cheese low fat is fine

 - 2 tablespoons sugar

 - 2 tablespoons melted butter